Accessibility tools

 Geopolitical situation

-The geopolitical situation has affected Olvi’s operating environment.
-The war in Ukraine has significantly increased business risks.
-The coronavirus pandemic caused problems in the availability of raw materials and packaging materials, and the war in Ukraine has further complicated the procurement of materials.
-The increase in the costs of packaging materials, which started during the pandemic and continued in 2023, levelled out as a whole in early 2024 compared with the previous year.
+The increase in the costs of packaging materials, which started during the pandemic and continued in 2023, leveled out as a whole in early 2024 compared with the previous year.
 However, the costs of some production batches continued to increase at the beginning of 2024.
-In addition, the prices of raw materials, especially barley malt, sugar and carbon dioxide, continue to be at a historically high level.
-Uncertainty in prices and availability has continued in the market because of the war and weather events caused by climate change.
-The considerable fluctuations in energy prices continue.
-Logistics costs remain at a high level because of rising fuel prices.
-Olvi is responding to the increase in costs by improving operational productivity and assessing the adequacy of sales prices to maintain profitability.
+In addition, the prices of raw materials, especially barley malt, sugar, and carbon dioxide, continue to be at a historically high level.

 Consumer behaviour

-Despite the recent easing of the overall cost level, high consumer prices continue to weaken consumers’ purchasing power and affect consumer behaviour.
+Despite the recent easing of the overall cost level, high consumer prices continue to weaken consumers’ purchasing power and affect consumer behavior.
 This change can already be seen as a shift in consumption towards cheaper product options.
-In addition, overall consumption can decrease, and the premiumisation trend may stop.
+In addition, overall consumption can decrease, and the premiumization trend may stop.
 There are differences between markets.
 Olvi Group is responding to the change by developing its product portfolio in line with consumer demand and by maintaining and strengthening market shares.